-Thanksgiving in Michigan can be a complete experience.
+Thanksgiving in Michigan can be a complete adventure.
 From Wednesday drinking to Black Friday shopping, the whole experience can be had right here.
-For the very best turkey options, some of the most legendary pie shops in the country, and a turkey trot to top things off, here’s a guide to the quintessential Thanksgiving in Michigan.
+For the very finest turkey options, some of the most legendary pie shops in the country, and a turkey trot to top things off, here’s a guide to our top 2023's 9 Best Thanksgiving Activities and Events in Michigan.

 Head to Dewitt or Grand Rapids for what MLive calls the best pie in Michigan, found at the Sweetie-licious Bakery Cafe.
 USA Today even called it one of the 20 “most legendary” pie shops in the United States.
 When you're there, and you can get past the weight of the honorifics this place carries, you'll be able to get your hands on pies ranging from Tom's Cheery Cherry Berry Berry to peanut butter chocolate cream.
 Since the pies change with the seasons, you can stop in most any time and get your hands on some kind of spectacular pie.

-Thanksgiving without turkey just isn't the same, sadly, so head on out to Middleville and Tom Otto Turkey Farm to make sure you get yours the best way possible.
+Thanksgiving without turkey isn't the same, sadly, so head out to Middleville and Tom Otto Turkey Farm to ensure you get yours the best way possible.
 Raised in open-air, free-range barns without hormones or antibiotics, a Tom Otto turkey is turkey as it was meant to be.
 Six generations of Ottos have worked the Tom Otto turkey farm, and that pride of ownership shines forth in every Tom Otto turkey that graces a holiday table.

 It's back to Detroit for one of the leading Thanksgiving Day parades in the whole country: America's Thanksgiving Parade.
 Started the same year as the Macy's Thanksgiving Day Parade, it's every bit as storied and venerable, even if it doesn't have the same level of media coverage.
-A two-hour festival of floats, marching bands, massive balloons and sheer Americana, America's Thanksgiving Parade will be a match for Macy's, and right in Michigan.
+A two-hour festival of floats, marching bands, massive balloons, and sheer Americana, America's Thanksgiving Parade will match Macy's, and right in Michigan.

 A lot of Michigan malls have special events to lure in shoppers for Black Friday, and with good reason.
 But Novi's Twelve Oaks Mall may have the best such event with its Magical Night of Shopping event.
-It actually starts on Thanksgiving night—which may or may not be your cup of tea—going from 6 p.m. to midnight and offering not only exclusive sales, but several other special points as well.
-That Sunday, there will even be a special visit with Santa in a “sensory-friendly environment” to add to the roster, making Twelve Oaks a real destination for Black Friday shopping.
+It starts on Thanksgiving night—which may or may not be your cup of tea—going from 6 p.m. to midnight and offering exclusive sales and several other particular points.
+There will even be a special visit with Santa to add to the roster, making Twelve Oaks a real destination for Black Friday shopping.